Trauma is not what happened to you

 “a personal trauma like the death of a child”

-“rupture of the diaphragm cause by blunt trauma”
+“rupture of the diaphragm caused by blunt trauma”

 When used in psychological circles the term trauma is now widely used, though sadly often still poorly understood and treated.
-I could go into a whole rant about that, but I think I’ll save it for another day.
-And if, like me, you have teenagers in your house then you’ve probably heard an overuse of the lament, “it was just so traumatic” (stated in a very dramatic and exaggerated manner but used in relation to something that might have been frightening, or irritating, but probably not traumatic).
+I could go into a whole rant about that, but I think I’ll save it for another day, but suffice it to say that if you believe you have experienced something traumatic in your life please make sure that the sort of psychological support that you seek out is provided by someone who frames, understands and treats trauma in a similar way to you.
+If, like me, you have teenagers in your house then you’ve probably heard an overuse of the lament, “it was just so traumatic” (stated in a very dramatic and exaggerated manner but used in relation to something that might have been frightening, or irritating, but probably (often) not in the least ‘traumatic)’.
 So, trauma is over-used in some spaces, underused in others and used poorly in still others.

 Instead of pathologising trauma – the effect that comes from a mental health system that is focused on symptom assessment for the purpose of determining a diagnosis and a treatment plan – what if we could understand that trauma is something much simpler and at the same time more profound?

 Learning to firstly become reconnected to ourselves, and then others is something that usually requires a skilled psychotherapist or psychologist to serve as a safe attachment figure to come alongside you as you work through your trauma.
-There are various different approaches from talk therapy, to EMDR through to somatic psychotherapies and I will address some of these in a later blog but for now, here are a list of useful resources that might help you conceptualise and understand trauma better:
+There are various different approaches from talk therapy, to EMDR through to somatic psychotherapies and I’ve addressed these in other blogs.
+Here are a list of useful resources that might help you conceptualise and understand trauma better:

 - Phoenix Australia: https://www.phoenixaustralia.org/recovery/effects-of-trauma/